Hibou57/PostiATS-Utilities/doc/keywords.md

 overlooked, since there is no clearly distinguished list of keywords in Postiats source (many are missing, in `pats_parsing_kwds.dats`).

-Postiats also has predefined symbols, which are not listed here.
-These symbols are not keywords.
-Predefined symbols are not necessarily symbols, they may be made of word characters.
+Postiats also has predefined identifiers, which are not listed here.
+These identifiers are not keywords.

-Keywords are not necessarily words, they may be made of symbolic characters.
+Keywords are not necessarily words, they may be made of symbolic characters, although the ones introducing a declaration are words‑like.

-Some keywords are the same as predefined symbols.
-An ATS2 colorizer could hardly be perfect without some syntax analyses.
+Some keywords are the same as predefined identifiers.
+An ATS2 colorizer could hardly be perfect without some syntax analyses, atlhough it is not too hard to make it good enough.

 Reference keywords list